terragraph/terragraph-planner/docs/runbook/Features.md

 ## Extend Base Topology

-This feature enables extending a base topology with new sites, where a base topology is a topology with known sites and links.
+This feature enables the addition of new sites to a base topology with known sites and links.
 The sites and links can be assigned with any status.

-LOS will be computed between the base network sites and the new sites and between each of the new sites.
-This new candidate graph includes the base network as a subgraph.
-The candidate graph is then optimized to generate a network plan.
+LOS will be computed between the sites in the base topology and the new sites and between each of the new sites.
+The new candidate topology includes the base topology as a subgraph.
+The candidate topology is then optimized to generate a network plan.

 **How to use it**